phenytoin, phenytoin sodium

 If it has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether you should start taking Dilantin, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking Dilantin, talk to your doctor

 Before you start to take it